bolnel/nelsite1/content/articles/pmp-certification-exam-preparation.md

 +++
-title = "PMP Certification Exam Preparation: the Full Guide" description = "PMP is the most famous project management certification in the world.
-How to prepare for the exam to pass it on the first try?" date = "2023-01-29" lastmod = "2023-01-29" slug = "pmp-certification-exam-preparation" featured = "/article_images/pmp-certification-exam-preparation-hero.jpg" thumbnail = "/article_images/pmp-certification-exam-preparation-thumbnail.jpg"
+title = "PMP Certification Exam Preparation Guide: Resources & Tips" description = "PMP is the most famous project management certification in the world.
+How to prepare for the exam to pass it on the first try?" date = "2023-01-29" lastmod = "2025-12-10" slug = "pmp-certification-exam-preparation" featured = "/article_images/pmp-certification-exam-preparation-hero.jpg" thumbnail = "/article_images/pmp-certification-exam-preparation-thumbnail.jpg"